godotengine/godot-docs/classes/class_spotlight.rst

 Description
 -----------

-A SpotLight light is a type of :ref:`Light<class_Light>` node that emits lights in a specific direction, in the shape of a cone.
-The light is attenuated through the distance and this attenuation can be configured by changing the energy, radius and attenuation parameters of :ref:`Light<class_Light>`.
+A Spotlight is a type of :ref:`Light<class_Light>` node that emits lights in a specific direction, in the shape of a cone.
+The light is attenuated through the distance.
+This attenuation can be configured by changing the energy, radius and attenuation parameters of :ref:`Light<class_Light>`.

 Tutorials
 ---------